ga-wdi-lessons/rails-many-to-many/README.md

 In rails, we should always create a model to represent our join table.
 The name can technically be anything we want, but really the model name should be as descriptive as possible, and indicate that it represents an *association*.

-### YOU DO: Naming Join Tables (10 minutes / 0:30)
+### You Do: Naming Join Tables (10 minutes / 0:20)

-In pairs, spend **5 minutes** answering the following questions for the below list of models...
+In pairs, spend **5 minutes** answering the following questions for the below pairs of models...
-  1. What would a many-to-many relationship look like between these two models?
+  1. Should the relationship between these two models be represented using a many-to-many relationship?
   2. What would be a descriptive name for their resulting join table?
   3. What would be a useful additional column to include in the join table (e.g., `num_guests`)?